DisCPP/DisCPP/Readme.md

 - [x] Convert the event system to use a more object oriented system, similar to the new command handler.

 ## Documentation
 Currently the only documentation is from Doxygen; its currently completely up to date.
-To generate documentation, install Doxygen and run doxygen in the root DisCPP directory.
+You can view it [here](https://discpp.github.io/).
+If you want to generate documentation you need to install Doxygen and run doxygen in the root DisCPP directory. ```doxygen Doxyfile```

 ## Examples
 There may be more inside the [Examples](examples) folder.